SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 **On a single object**

-Here we'll assign data to the 'Permit data' data attribute of a collecting event.
+Here we'll assign data to the 'Permit data' data attribute of a collecting event that we created above, as a cautionary tale.
 From the radial annotator of the desired collecting event, select the Data Attributes slice and then fill in your data:

 #left[Assigning data attribute data to a collecting event](https://sfg.taxonworks.org/s/gvkj6e)

-:::warning
+:::danger
 The value of a data attribute is single-line unstructured data.
 Here we've entered the data in the format described by the data attribute, but there are no guarantees that there won't be typos or users forgetting the correct format, etc. - in fact it's all but guaranteed that those things will happen.

- In this case it may be better to use separate 'Permit number' and 'Permit issuer' data attributes to mitigate these issues.
+ In this case it's likely better to use separate 'Permit number' and 'Permit issuer' data attributes to mitigate these issues.
 We may also want to image the permit itself and attach it to the collecting event as a depiction.

+ With great power comes great responsibility.
  :::

 ---